elyra-ai/elyra/docs/source/recipes/visualizing-output-in-the-kfp-ui.md

 Pipelines that you run on Kubeflow Pipelines can optionally produce output that is rendered in the Kubeflow Pipelines UI.
 For example, a model training script might expose quality metrics.

+You can try the visualizations shown in this document using [this pipeline in the Elyra examples repository](https://github.com/elyra-ai/examples/tree/master/pipelines/visualize_output_in_kubeflow_pipelines_ui).

 ## Visualizing output using the Kubeflow Pipelines output viewer

 The output viewer in the Kubeflow Pipelines UI can render output such as a confusion matrix, ROC curve, or markdown, that is displayed in the Kubeflow Pipelines UI.